 101. A mere 5 percent increase in customer retention can boost profit by 90 percent.
 Bain and Company found what many other companies have found in the past; in most regards, customer retention is more important that customer acquisition.
 A mere 5 percent increase in retention increases profit by 90 percent.
 Make sure your salespeople know that closing deals is important, but maintaining long-term relationships is even more important.

-If you want to take a closer look at how your salespeople are performing, you’ll need the right tools to analyze their efforts.
-A good place to start is with EmailAnalytics—our own comprehensive analytics tool for Gmail and G Suite that can tell you everything from average response time to the number of emails your employees are sending and receiving each day.
+Then, if you want to take a closer look at how your salespeople are performing, you’ll need the right tools to analyze their efforts.
+A good place to start is with EmailAnalytics—our own comprehensive analytics tool that can tell you everything from average response time to the number of emails your employees are sending and receiving each day.
 Sign up for a free trial today, and take control over your sales email strategy!

 Jayson is a long-time columnist for Forbes, Entrepreneur, BusinessInsider, Inc.com, and various other major media publications, where he has authored over 1,000 articles since 2012, covering technology, marketing, and entrepreneurship.
 He keynoted the 2013 MarketingProfs University, and won the “Entrepreneur Blogger of the Year” award in 2015 from the Oxford Center for Entrepreneurs.
 In 2010, he founded a marketing agency that appeared on the Inc. 5000 before selling it in January of 2019, and he is now the CEO of EmailAnalytics.